szha/gluon-crash-course/index.md

 1. the basic usage of each component
 2. training a basic neural network to predict images.

-This course assumes readers have basic knowledge about machine learning and neural networks.
+This course assumes that readers have basic knowledge about machine learning and neural networks.
 Otherwise please refer to
 [this excellent hands-on tutorials](http://gluon.mxnet.io/) to learn deep learning from scratch.